Table of Contents

 Improving the NFT purchasing process

-When NFTs were gaining interest at the start of the year, the process of buying one was lengthy, difficult, and expensive.
+When NFTs were originally attracting interest, the process of buying one was lengthy, difficult, and expensive.
 You would need to purchase enough crypto to buy the NFT you wanted, which meant going to an exchange and then transferring the funds you bought into a browser wallet.

 There is a lot to learn and understand in that process, and a lot that could go wrong for people who aren’t used to making these transactions.
 No doubt it put a lot of people off from buying their first NFT.
 It’s one of the biggest blockers preventing mass adoption.

 As interest in NFTs has grown, so have Ethereum gas fees.
-Buyers can spend over $150 on top of the price of an NFT to make a transaction on the Ethereum blockchain.
+Buyers have been known to spend over $150 on top of the price of an NFT to make a transaction on the Ethereum blockchain.

 NFTs are still very early in their maturation, but as new use cases emerge and the purchasing process is simplified, we’ll be closer than ever before to fully realizing their mass adoption.